“What is this bullshit?” murmurs rang out, but nobody was stupid enough to say it too loud. Turns out, the school did enrol only the brightest.

 “But what…?”

-The academy was in a process of constructing an additional lecture hall.
-Its vicinity was some unholy mess, as the project kept getting terminated and then resumed with some brand new twist.
-Trenches, bare frames, half of roof, piles upon piles of old construction materials and tarps.
-It would be hard to locate anyone here, even if I planned to entrench here – which I didn't.
-Perfect spot for shady meetings.
+This technological wonder of an academy was in a state of constant upgrades.
+Construction on the new lecture hall kept being cancelled, then resumed with a fresh twist.
+Trenches, bare frames, half of roof, piles upon piles of old materials, tarps.
+It would be hard to locate anyone here, even if I did entrench here.

 Screen changed.

-Didn't anyone prey on the top echelon anymore?
-My own reluctance aside, there had to be skilled thieves and murderers who'd want to try their luck for the highest returns.
+Didn’t anyone prey on the top echelon anymore?
+My own reluctance aside, there had to be skilled thieves and murderers who’d want to try their luck for the highest returns.
 Did the projection of power render everyone incapable?
+Did they leave the saviours of humanity unmolested out of respect?

 How exceptionally dull.
 That ruthless lordling didn’t appear to have much of interest in anything.
 Having been groomed to become an outstanding military leader must have come at a cost, and the cost was personality.